 (This card is the “big brother” of the regular Chase Sapphire® card, where you can get 10,000 points after you spend $500 in purchases within the first 3 months, and an additional 2,500 bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.
 There is no annual fee in the first year or subsequent years.)

 50,000 Points Worth $500 Cash, $625 in Airfare

 Here’s another bonus worth $500+ for all you freelancers, consultants, and small business owners out there (even if you don’t even know it).
 The Ink Bold® Business Charge Card is offering 50,000 bonus points after spending $5,000 in the first 3 months your account is open.
 There is no annual fee for the first year, $95 after that.
 Also earn 5 points for every dollar on everyday business expenses on up to $50,000 in purchases.

 Many people aren’t aware of the fact that they can apply for business credit cards, even if they are not a corporation or LLC.
 Why?
 Because any individual can be a business as well.
 The business type is called a sole proprietorship.

-- Open up a Citi® Hilton HHonorsTM Reserve Card account
+- Open a Citi ThankYou Premier Card account